Watermark - The Importance

 There is an argument that viewers can tell who the photographer is simply by looking at a photograph.
-I have heard of it from a couple of model-wannabes when I was new and they obviously had little exposure to different photographers.
+I have heard of it from a couple of aspiring models when I was new and they obviously had little exposure to different photographers.

 Well, it could be true for the case of a handful of photographers in the entire world - I have no idea which photographer has such unique work though.
 I have mentioned that different photographers have different shooting styles but somehow, many photographers do have similarities due to various reasons.
 When a photographer's trick becomes popular, many other photographers would start trying to imitate his style.
 Very experienced photographers with the necessary equipment would be able to do it well.

 These are the reasons why it's difficult to identify the work of a photographer: